-Dissociative anesthetics distort people’s sensory perceptions (e.g., sight, sound, sense of time) and can make them feel as if they are, in a sense, detached from reality.
-People who take dissociative drugs may feel separated from the world around them and partially or completely detached from their own senses, which can be a terrifying experience that can occur in those who take moderate-to-severe doses of ketamine.
+Dissociative anesthetics or dissociative drugs are a class of hallucinogen known for altering or distorting people’s sensory perceptions (e.g., sight, sound, sense of time) and for making them feel detached from the reality.
+People who take dissociative drugs may feel separated from the world around them, the environment, and partially or completely detached from their own senses, which can be a terrifying experience for some.

-Researchers believe that dissociative anesthetics work by changing the activity of glutamate, a brain chemical that is important for memory and learning, perceiving pain and emotional processes, according to the National Institute on Drug Abuse (NIDA).
-Dopamine, another brain chemical that plays an important role in pleasure and reward, is responsible for the “high” produced by addictive drugs and is also affected by dissociative drugs such as phencyclidine (PCP).
+Researchers believe that dissociative anesthetics work by disrupting the activity of glutamate on certain types of receptors of nerve cells throughout the brain.
+Glutamate is a brain chemical important for memory and learning, perceiving pain and emotional processes.
+Dopamine, another brain chemical that plays an important role in pleasure and reward, is responsible for the “high” produced by addictive drugs and is also affected by dissociative drugs like phencyclidine (PCP).

-The effects of dissociative anesthetics vary according to the dose and the particular drug that is taken by the user.
-At low-to-moderate doses, dissociative drugs can produce a range of symptoms including:
+The effects of dissociative anesthetics depend on the dose and the particular drug taken by the user.
+The effects are unpredictable and are seen within minutes of taking the drugs.

 - Visual and sound distortions